What is domestic violence?

 or intimate partners such as a spouse, former spouse, boyfriend or girlfriend, ex-boyfriend

 or ex-girlfriend, or date.
 Other terms used for domestic violence include the following:

 Domestic violence can take many forms, but involves using intimidation and threats

 or violent behaviors to gain power and control over another person.
 Usually, the abusive

 person is a male, and women are often the victims.
 But, domestic violence also occurs

-against males.
-Child abuse, elder abuse, and sibling abuse are also considered domestic
+abuse, and sibling abuse are also considered domestic violence.

 Facts about domestic violence